 That's got your interest.
 Here's an example of old sexist ideas living on under the cloak of respectable academic inquiry.
-Larry Summers, president of Harvard University, made a speech last Friday saying that
+Larry Summers, president of Harvard University, made a speech last Friday

 the under-representation of female scientists at elite universities may stem in part from “innate" differences between men and women, although two Harvard professors who heard the speech said the remarks have been taken out of context in an ensuing national media frenzy.